The New Statesman (1987 TV series): Alan Beresford B'Stard MP

-Whatever crises and scandals swirled around the evil B'Stard, he would always come up smelling of roses.
-When accused of engaging in sex acts with minors, Alan successfully sued The Times newspaper; when he plotted to get his hands on the stolen millions of Robert Maxwell who was hiding in Bosnia he was hailed as a humanitarian hero.
-Even when Alan was sentenced to death he managed to escape the noose and retain his position in Parliament.
-B'Stard's greatest triumph came when he managed to get himself released from incarceration in a Siberian gulag following his assassination attempt on Soviet president Mikhail Gorbachev and returned to the UK a hero.
+Whatever crises and scandals swirled around B'Stard, he always came up smelling of roses.
+When accused of engaging in sex acts with minors, Alan successfully sues The Times newspaper; when he plots to get his hands on the stolen millions of Robert Maxwell who was hiding in Bosnia he is hailed as a humanitarian hero.
+Even when Alan is sentenced to death, he manages to escape the noose and retain his position in Parliament.
+B'Stard's greatest triumph is when he manages to get himself released from incarceration in a Siberian gulag following his assassination attempt on Soviet president Mikhail Gorbachev and returns to the UK a hero.
 Having lost his Westminster seat during his forced absence in Russia, Alan manages to procure himself a German seat in the European Union's parliament as well as getting Piers onto the European Commission, with the two of them proceeding to cause more havoc on the continent and further enhance Alan's reputation back home.

-B'Stard would habitually use others to aid his quest for money and power.
+B'Stard habitually uses others to aid his quest for money and power.
 Sidney Bliss, the local pub landlord (and a former hangman), was completely in his power in the hope of regaining his position.
-Many others – old Nazis, Cabinet ministers and even Salman Rushdie – would regularly pay to buy his silence.
+Many others – old Nazis, Cabinet ministers and even Salman Rushdie – regularly pay to buy his silence.

-A running joke throughout the series was that, despite his extreme good looks and how easy it was for him to pursue his constant womanising, B'Stard was very under-endowed and suffered from premature ejaculation.
-A good quantity of women he bedded would be disappointed or contemptuous of his abilities in bed, despite his delusion that they must have enjoyed his sexual company as much as he did theirs.
-In fact, he thinks it a sign of virility that he's able to be so quick in bed.
+A running joke throughout the series was that, despite his extreme good looks and how easy it is for him to pursue his constant womanising, B'Stard was very under-endowed and suffered from premature ejaculation.
+A good quantity of women he bedded are disappointed or contemptuous of his abilities in bed, despite his delusion that they must have enjoyed his sexual company as much as he did theirs.
+In fact, he thinks that it is a sign of virility that he's able to be so quick in bed.